robbrad/UKBinCollectionData/wiki/Councils.md

 - `-p` - postcode
 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

+Note: Follow the instructions [here](https://www.barnet.gov.uk/recycling-and-waste/bin-collections/find-your-bin-collection-day) until you get the page listing your address, then copy the entire address text and use that in the house number field.
+This parser requires a Selenium webdriver.

 ---